 Photo: Son of Groucho/Flickr

-Even if you find cadavers particularly impressive, it's not advisable to shout this out in public.
-Casualidad is coincidence in Spanish, although the word sounds a lot more like casualty.
+Even if you’re a forensic scientist who finds cadavers particularly interesting, it’s not advisable to shout this out in public.
+Casualidad is coincidence in Spanish, although the word sounds a lot more like casualty in English.

 Photo: Maxime Guilbot / Flickr

-It's always useful to have an escape route handy, but it still sounds pretty weird to wish someone all the exits they deserve.
-Exito is the Spanish word for success.
+It’s always useful to have an escape route handy, but it still sounds pretty weird to wish someone all the exits they deserve. Éxito is the Spanish word for success, so English natives should remember that asking ¿dónde está el éxito? means ‘where is the success?’ when they should be saying la salida (exit).

-Where there's smoke there's fire, but usually you call the firemen and not the air force.
-A bombero is a firefighter in Spanish.
+Where there’s smoke there’s fire, but usually you call the firemen and not the air force.
+A bombero is a firefighter in Spanish, a bomber is a bombardero.

 Do you have any preservatives?